How to train your inner Olympian!

 Rounding off the week we provided fun and enjoyment for others.
-The children walked from school to Jamie Cann House and sung some festive songs to the residents.
-The children stood in a semi-circle and sang into the communal room where the residents were seated.
+The children walked from school to local residential home and sang into the communal room where the residents were seated.
 Some of the songs the children sang included: Away in a manger, Silent Night, Winter Wonderland, Joy to the World and a French classic - Mon Beau Sapin.

 During Week 6, we have focused on creating our own 'happiness journal'.
 Some of the classes worked together to produce a class journal.

 Week 7 has been an extraordinarily busy week.
 The children from Nursery, Reception and Year 1 shared with both the school and the parents and families their amazing Christmas performances.
 Mrs Knox-Johnston held her 'So simple' workshop which was well attended by our parents based on literacy and maths.
 Finally on Thursday, over 360 of our children enjoyed a delicious Christmas dinner, served by our ladies from Eats but also by Mrs Mills, on roast potatoes and sausages, Mrs Knox-Johnston, on stuffing balls and carrots (aka snowman noses), Miss Cook on the vegetables and rounding off the dinner was Miss Chisholm with the gravy!
 It was an absolute delight to see all the children enjoying their lunch and sharing in the festive cheer!
 Due to the business this week we continued with our calm thinking and meditation.